TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :file:`ext_tables.php`
 ----------------------

+*optional*

-Included if found.
-Contains extensions of existing tables, declaration of backend modules, etc. All code in such files is included after all the default definitions provided by the Core and loaded after :file:`ext_localconf.php` files during TYPO3 :ref:`bootstrap <bootstrapping>`.
+Contains extensions of existing tables, declaration of backend modules, etc. All code in such files is included after all the default definitions provided by the core and loaded after :file:`ext_localconf.php` files during TYPO3 :ref:`bootstrap <bootstrapping>`.